^

 Laboratory criteria:

-- 1. Cytopenia of peripheral blood with a lesion of at least 2 sprouts in the absence of hypocellularity or myelodysplastic changes in the bone marrow: (hemoglobin less than 90 g / l, platelets less than 100 x 10 9 / l, neutrophils less than 1.0 x 10 9 / l).
+1. 1.
+Peripheral blood cytopenia with damage to at least 2 germs in the absence of hypocellularity or myelodysplastic changes in the bone marrow: (hemoglobin less than 90 g/l, platelets less than 100 x 10 9 /l, neutrophils less than 1.0 x 10 9 /l).

 Histopathological criteria:

-- Hemophagocytosis in the bone marrow, spleen or lymph nodes.
+1. Hemophagocytosis in the bone marrow, spleen, or lymph nodes.

-Note: The diagnosis of familial hemophagocytic lymphohistiocytosis is established only with a family history or with related marriages.
+Note: The diagnosis of familial hemophagocytic lymphohistiocytosis is established only in the presence of a family history or in consanguineous marriages.

-Comments: the presence of pleocytosis of mononuclear character in the cerebrospinal fluid, a histological picture in the liver by the type of chronic persistent hepatitis and reduced activity of natural killers can be used as additional criteria.
-Other clinical and laboratory signs that, together with the rest of the symptoms, may indicate the diagnosis of hemophagocytic lymphohistiocytosis, include the following: neurological symptoms of meningoencephalitis, lymphadenopathy, jaundice, rash, elevated liver enzymes, hyperferritinemia, hypoproteinemia, and hypoproteinemia, jaundice, rash, elevation of hepatic enzymes, hyperferritinemia, hypoproteinemia, and jaundice, elevation of hepatic enzymes, hyperferritinemia, hypoproteinemia, and jaundice, elevation of hepatic enzymes, hyperferritinemia, hypoproteinemia, and jaundice, elevation of hepatic enzymes, hyperferritinemia, hypoproteinemia, and jaundice, elevation of hepatic enzymes, hyperferritinemia, hypoproteinemia, and jaundice, elevation of hepatic enzymes, hyperferritinemia, hypoproteinemia, and jaundice, elevation of hepatic enzymes, hyperferritinemia, hypoproteinemia, and hypoproteinemia, as well as neurological symptomatology.
+Comments: the presence of mononuclear pleocytosis in the cerebrospinal fluid, histological picture in the liver of the chronic persistent hepatitis type and decreased activity of natural killers can be used as additional criteria.
+Other clinical and laboratory signs, which in combination with other symptoms may indicate in favor of the diagnosis of hemophagocytic lymphohistiocytosis, are the following: neurological symptoms of meningoencephalitis type, lymphadenopathy, jaundice, rash, increased liver enzymes, hyperferritinemia, hypoproteinemia, hyponatremia.
 If manifestations of hemophagocytosis are not found, it is necessary to continue the search for morphological confirmation.
-Accumulated experience shows that if bone marrow puncture and / or trepanobiolysis are not diagnostic, it is necessary to perform a puncture biopsy of another organ (spleen or lymph node), and repeated tests of the bone marrow are justified to confirm the diagnosis.
+Accumulated experience shows that if puncture and/or trephine biopsy of bone marrow are not diagnostic, it is necessary to perform a puncture biopsy of another organ (spleen or lymph node), and repeated bone marrow studies are justified to confirm the diagnosis.

 Differential diagnostics

-The range of diseases differentiated with hemophagocytic lymphohistiocytosis is quite large.
-These are viral infections, bacterial infections, leishmaniasis; blood diseases - hemolytic and aplastic anemia, myelodysplastic syndrome, combined immunodeficiency.
-Hemophagocytic lymphohistiocytosis may also occur under the guise of severe CNS lesions.
+The range of diseases differentiated from hemophagocytic lymphohistiocytosis is quite large.
+These are viral infections, bacterial infections, leishmaniasis; blood diseases - hemolytic and aplastic anemia, myelodysplastic syndrome, combined immunodeficiencies.
+Hemophagocytic lymphohistiocytosis can also occur under the guise of severe CNS lesions.

-When conducting a differential diagnosis with histiocytosis of other passages, the histiocytosis from Langerhans cells, which occurs with multisystem lesions, deserves the most attention.
-Both in hemophagocytic lymphohistiocytosis and in the multisystem variant of hemophagocytic lymphohistiocytosis, infants and children of early age are sick, but in hemophagocytic lymphohistiocytosis, there is always no family history.
-Of the clinical differences, the most characteristic are bone lesions in hemophagocytic lymphohistiocytosis, which never occur in hemophagocytic lymphohistiocytosis and a characteristic rash (similar to seborrhea), which also does not occur in lymphohistiocytosis.
-Damage to the central nervous system, which is found in 80% of cases in hemophagocytic lymphohistiocytosis, is extremely rare in hemophagocytic lymphohistiocytosis.
-One of the most significant differences in PGLG and GCR is morphological and immunohistochemical characteristics.
-In hemophagocytic lymphohistiocytosis infiltration there is monoclonal proliferation of CL, there is no admixture of lymphocytes and histiocytes, as well as signs of lymphoid atrophy and hemophagocytosis.
-Cells contain CDla antigen, S-100 protein, Bnrbek granules.
+In differential diagnosis with histiocytosis and other types, the most attention should be paid to the variant of Langerhans cell histiocytosis, which occurs with multisystem lesions.
+Both hemophagocytic lymphohistiocytosis and the multisystem variant of hemophagocytic lymphohistiocytosis affect infants and young children, but there is always no family history with hemophagocytic lymphohistiocytosis.
+Of the clinical differences, the most characteristic are bone lesions in hemophagocytic lymphohistiocytosis, which are never found in hemophagocytic lymphohistiocytosis, and a characteristic rash (like seborrhea), which also does not occur with lymphohistiocytosis.
+CNS damage, which occurs in 80% of cases with hemophagocytic lymphohistiocytosis, is extremely rare in hemophagocytic lymphohistiocytosis.
+One of the most reliable differences in PHHLH and LCH is the morphological and immunohistochemical characteristics.
+In the infiltrate in hemophagocytic lymphohistiocytosis there is monoclonal proliferation of CL, there is no admixture of lymphocytes and histiocytes, as well as signs of lymphoid atrophy and hemophagocytosis.
+The cells contain CDla antigen, S-100 protein, Brenbek granules.